Introduction to Decred governance¶

 Decred’s on-chain governance is supplemented by Politeia proposal voting, which doesn’t happen directly on-chain but is woven into the Decred blockchain in some ways.

-Politeia proposals concern the direction of the project, they may involve spending the project subsidy fund (10% of the block reward goes into this fund to support development of the project) or amending the Decred Constitution or other policies.
+Politeia proposals concern the direction of the project, they may involve the spending of Decred Treasury funds (10% of the block reward goes into the Treasury to support development of the project) or amending the Decred Constitution or other policies.

 Politeia is built around the concept of transparent censorship, using dcrtime.
 Users cannot be silently censored, they can prove that censorship has occurred.